 With too much business complexity, developers will have a hard time to get a good mental model of the company’s business.
 Therefore, they will make mistakes while translating the business requirements in their code.

-Let’s speak a bit more about business complexity: do we really need all the complex features our deciders often throw at us?
+Let’s speak a bit more about business complexity: do we really need all the complex features the management often throw at their developers?

 The Causes of Entropy and How to Fight It